Toloka/docs/en/guide/concepts/data-security.md

 - Use any name or pseudonym to identify yourself for the Tolokers — you don't have to disclose your company name.
 This is useful for requesters who don't want to attract unnecessary interest from Tolokers.

 - You can use the [Submitted responses](submitted-answers.md#rule) quality control rule to limit the number of task suites each Toloker can complete.
-This lets you better protect your data from fraud and minimize your risks (scattered data has no commercial value).
+This lets you better protect your data from fraud and minimize your risks (scattered data has no commercial value). {% include notitle [anti-fraud](../_includes/anti-fraud.md) %}

 ### Store data on your own server {#keep-it-save}